Justifications for a Far More Equitable Distribution of Income and Wealth

 Social Resources’ Role in Wealth Creation

 Without public investments in infrastructure, R & D, the legal system, and public education, we would not have a functioning economy.
 Since everyone made these investments, everyone should receive an appropriate return on them.
+An appropriate return to each individual is what maximizes happiness in society.

 The above social resources are large, but much less widely acknowledged is the essential importance of the far more immense public resource of many generations of accumulated knowledge.
 This commonly inherited resource alone makes society a partner with each of us most responsible for our income and wealth.